 9. President and Chief Executive Officer.
 The President and Chief Executive Officer ("President") will be nominated by the Executive Committee and confirmed by the Board of Directors.
-The President will be a full-time employee of the Corporation and not a member of the Board of Directors.
-The President's performance will be reviewed annually by the Executive Committee and the President's salary and bonuses will be set by the Executive Committee.
-The President may only be terminated upon the recommendation of a majority of the members of the Executive Committee and a two thirds (2/3) vote of the entire Board of Directors.
-The President will be the chief executive officer of the Corporation and will be responsible for the general and active management of the business and affairs of the Corporation, subject to the direction of the Executive Committee and the Board of Directors.
+The President will be a full-time employee of CSCF and not a member of the Board of Directors.
+The President's performance will be reviewed annually by the Executive Committee and the President's salary and incentives will be set by the Executive Committee.
+The President may only be terminated (i) upon the recommendation of a majority of the members of the Executive Committee and a two thirds (2/3) vote of the entire Board of Directors, (ii) by the Governor for cause, or (iii) by the CLEO for cause.
+The President will be the chief executive officer of CSCF and will be responsible for the general and active management of the business and affairs of CSCF, subject to the direction of the Executive Committee and the Board of Directors.

 10. Chief Operating Officer.
-The Chief Operating Officer ("COO") will be hired by the President with the advice of the Executive Committee.
-The COO will not be a member of the Board of Directors, but will be an officer and full-time employee of the Corporation.
-The COO will direct, administer and coordinate the day-to-day activities of the Corporation consistent with the directions, policies, goals and objectives established by the President and the Board of Directors and as set forth in the job description for this position.
+The Chief Operating Officer ("COO") may be hired by the President.
+The COO will not be a member of the Board of Directors, but will be a full-time employee of CSCF.
+The COO will direct, administer and coordinate the day-today activities of CSCF consistent with the directions, policies, goals and objectives established by the President and the Board of Directors and as set forth in the job description for this position.